-Truth is, there is plenty more than it meets the eye.
+Truth is, there are plenty more than meets the eye.

 Unless you received formal training, it’s a big no-no for you to attempt such a feat.

-These artistic wizards can magically transform spaces using elements of space planning, style, colour, lighting, etc.
+They are artistic wizards who can magically transform spaces using elements of space planning, style, colour, lighting, etc.